 By Katie Trumble, PT

 A ganglion cyst is a fluid-filled cyst that develops on the surface of the foot joint, tendon, hand, wrist, or knees.
 It is unknown why these cysts develop in certain areas of the body.
 They develop under the skin as small sacs filled with fluid.
 60-70 percent of cysts develop on the back or front of the wrist.
-Fingers, feet and areas where you had a join or tendon injury are also common.
+Fingers, feet, and areas where you had a joint or tendon injury are also common.

 Do not try to pop the cyst by cutting into it with a sharp tool or needle.
 Do not strike the cyst with a heavy object.

 - Over the counter anti-inflammatories for pain

 - Warm compresses will increase blood circulation and help fluid draining